assoconnect/mjml-bundle/src/Resources/doc/index.md

 HTML files are generated on Symfony cache warm-up and are in the same folder but named as `*.html.twig`.

+This files should not be commited to your GIT repository: ignore them with this rule `/template/mjml/*.html.twig` in `/.gitignore` file.
+If you are using Symfony 4, you do not need to create this rule as this bundle comes with a recipe that takes care of it.

 Compile command
 ---------------